 - Try daily gentle exercise—swimming in a warm pool may be good if your joints ache—and get plenty of rest every night to relieve aches.

-- Acetaminophen and nonsteroidal anti-inflammatory drugs (NSAIDs) , such as aspirin or ibuprofen, can help reduce mild swelling and pain.
+- Ask your doctor if you can take nonsteroidal anti-inflammatory drugs (NSAIDs) , such as aspirin or ibuprofen, which can help reduce mild swelling and pain.
+Acetaminophen (such as Tylenol) can also help with pain.
 Be safe with medicines.
 Read and follow all instructions on the label.
 See a doctor for severe swelling and pain in the glands, joints, and muscles, which may require a different medicine or further evaluation.

 Primary Medical Reviewer Adam Husney, MD - Family Medicine